DBB(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: MEDICAL EXAMINATIONS AND COMMUNICABLE DISEASES

-If certified emergency medical services personnel, a firefighter, a peace officer, or a first responder who renders assistance at the scene of an emergency or during transport to the hospital is accidentally exposed to blood or other body fluids of a patient, the hospital to which the patient is transported shall take reasonable steps to test the patient for hepatitis B, hepatitis C, HIV, or any reportable disease.
-An ESC that employs the person, or for which the person works as a volunteer in connection with rendering the assistance, is responsible for paying the costs of the test.
+If certified emergency medical services personnel, an emergency response employee or volunteer, or a first responder who renders assistance at the scene of an emergency or during transport to the hospital is accidentally exposed to blood or other body fluids of a patient, the hospital to which the patient is transported shall take reasonable steps to test the patient for hepatitis B, hepatitis C, HIV, or any reportable disease.
+A district that employs the person, or for which the person works as a volunteer in connection with rendering the assistance, is responsible for paying the costs of the test.
 Health and Safety Code 81.095(b)

 Pre-employment Inquiries and Employment Entrance Examinations

-The ESC shall not conduct a medical examination or make inquiries of a job applicant as to whether such applicant is an individual with a disability or as to the nature or severity of a disability, except as provided below.
-However, the ESC is permitted to make pre-employment inquiries into the ability of an applicant to perform job-related functions, such as asking an applicant to describe or demonstrate how, with or without reasonable accommodation, the applicant will be able to perform job-related functions.
-42 U.S.C.
-12112(d)(2); 29 C.F.R.
-1630.14(a); 29 U.S.C.
+A district shall not conduct a pre-employment medical examination or make a pre-employment inquiry of an applicant as to whether the applicant is a person with disabilities or as to the nature or severity of the disability, except as provided below.
+However, a district is permitted to make pre-employment inquiries into an applicant's ability to perform job-related functions.
+29 U.S.C.
 794; 34 C.F.R.
 104.14(a)

 A district may condition an offer of employment on the results of a medical examination conducted prior to the employee's beginning job duties, provided that all entering employees are subjected to such an examination regardless of disability and that the results of such an examination are used only to determine an applicant's ability to perform job-related functions.
 29 U.S.C.
 794; 34 C.F.R.
 104.14(c)